Assamese cuisine: Preparations

-Side dishes called pitika - পিটিকা (mashes) is a signature characteristic of this cuisine.
+a signature characteristic of this cuisine.
 The most popular is aloo pitika - আলু পিটিকা (mashed potatoes) garnished with raw onions, mustard oil, green chillies and sometimes boiled eggs.
 Khorisa tenga is mashed fermented bamboo shoot, sometimes pickled in mustard oil and spices.
 Kharoli is fermented mashed mustard (Brassica campestris var. toria) seed to which a khar has been added, and kahudi to which an acidic agent (lemon juice, dried mangosteen) has been added.
 Pitikas are also made from roasted or steamed vegetables (tomatoes and eggplants being very popular).
 Small fish, asiatic pennywort, matikaduri, tengamora leaves, heartleaf, dôrôn (Leucas longifolia), etc. are roasted separately wrapped in banana leaves and mashed into 'pitika'.